horelvis/proteus_life_simulation/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to see the simulation.
+Open [http://localhost:3000](http://localhost:3000) to see the application.

-The frontend now connects exclusively to the Python backend - all simulation logic runs server-side.
+The frontend connects exclusively to the Python backend - all logic runs server-side.

 ### Full System with Docker